spences10/cv/src/copy/work.md

 ### SUMMARY

-Utilise blog posts, forum participation, and social-media to communicate with community.
+Content creation in the form of blog posts, workshops and educational videos.

+Coordinating meet-up events and conference talks to gather and energise users.

+Creating and maintaining partnerships with community and industry leaders.

-Gather feedback from end-users and communicate with product development to improve designs.
+Gathering feedback from community and end-users to communicate with product development to improve product designs.

-Create and maintain vital partnerships with industry leaders.

-Educate users through informative posts and videos.

-Coordinate meet-up events to gather and energise users.

 ### HIGHLIGHTS